 Community Charge.
 This is payable by owners of properties which are part of complexes governed by the Law of Horizontal Division, under which a Community must be legally established.
 At an AGM of owners, the community will approve and adopt a budget which will depend on the various facilities and features of the complex, e.g. lifts, swimming pools, gardens, security, lighting, etc. The budget will be divided amongst the owners according to their quota, which is determined by a recognized formula: in simple terms, it is mainly based upon square metreage.
 The resulting community charge is paid into a communal fund which is disbursed by a Certified Administrator appointed by the Community who acts in accordance with all instructions arising from decisions made by the owners at Annual or Extraordinary General Meetings.

 Income Tax (Impuesto sobre la Renta).
 Residents and non-residents owning property or investments in Spain are obliged to file annual tax returns.
-The basic income tax rate has been 24.75% since 2012 as a result of the Government’s austerity measures (the original rate was 24%).
-On 20 June 2014 it was announced that the rate will be reduced to 20% from the beginning of 2015 and further lowered to 19% in 2016 (these rates apply to EU residents – as the UK is currently – and those resident in Iceland and Norway.
-The rate for non-EU residents is 24%).
+The basic income tax rate is 19% for EU and EEA nationals but those outside the EU pay 24%.
 Income tax is applicable to declared and notional rental income.
-This notional rental income – Impuesto Sobre la Renta de no Residentes – is assessed on non-residents even if they do not let out their properties, i.e. non-residents are deemed to have a certain level of rental income (rental income is not necessarily touristic!) that they don’t declare.
-The amount of income is assessed at 1.1% of the property value (or 2% if the Catastral Value has not been updated within the previous ten years), the value being defined as the highest of the price declared on the Escritura, or the Valor Catastral, or the value deemed by the municipal authority if the Escritura price is not accepted.
+This notional rental income – Impuesto Sobre la Renta de no Residentes – is assessed on all non-residents since some rental income is assumed for owner-unoccupied property in a holiday hotspot: note that this applies to holiday and residential/temporada rental income but periods of actual declared rental are exempted from the assessment.
+The calculation is based on 1.1% of the property value or 2% if the Catastral Value has not been updated within the previous ten years, the value being defined as the highest of the price declared on the Escritura or the Valor Catastral.